Once upon a time, in a

 "Yeah, bye," replied Emily as her communicator buzzed and fell silent.
 She stood in the ruined building for a moment, taking in the destruction around her.
 Just as she turned away, a flashing red light under the rubble caught her eye.

-Emily carried it out of the building, stored it in the back of her hoverbike, and rode into the mountains.
+Emily carried it out of the building, stored it in the back of her hoverbike, and rode off into the mountains.

 Every head in the room whipped around.
 A pale, unblinking man burst through the tavern door and ran off screaming as fast as he'd arrived.
 Outside the window, a crowd of terrified faces were standing in the street with their eyes fixed on the sky.
 Gwen jumped off her stool and ran out into the street.

 The dragon's wing span was wider than the tavern it flew over.
-Its angular face with three white horns snarled at the observers below.
+Its angular red face snarled at the observers below.
 It circled overhead without attacking, letting every citizen of New Vale run out of their houses and gape open-mouthed.
 It spun in the sky as if it was showing off, but Gwen realized it was showing them something very specific: trapped in its sharp red claws was a young woman, wearing a green dress and a silver tiara.
 She wasn't screaming or crying out for help.
 She merely stared down, terrified, at the terrified faces staring up at her.
 Soon, everyone had emptied out of the tavern and were staring motionless up at the sky.
 Odysseus joined Gwen by her side.

-The old woman stood in her black hooded robes and watched the dragon soar through the air and dart off towards the mountains.
+The old woman in the black hooded robes watched the dragon soar through the air and dart off towards the mountains.
 She let out a quiet sigh.
 "To be honest, I thought it would be rather bigger."

 Once there was a safe distance between the dragon and the town, Odysseus turned to the old woman.
 "You!
 You knew this was going to happen.
 You knew it was going to kidnap a princess.
 How?"